kubermatic/docs/content/kubeone/master/getting_started/aws.en.md

 {{% notice warning %}}
-The provided credentials are deployed to the cluster to be used by `machine-controller` for creating worker nodes.
+The provided credentials are deployed to the cluster to be used by machine-controller for creating worker nodes.
 You may want to consider providing a non-administrator credentials to increase the security.
 {{% /notice %}}

-In order for Terraform to successfully create the infrastructure and for machine-controller to create worker nodes you need an [IAM account][aws-iam] with the appropriate permissions.
+In order for Terraform to successfully create the infrastructure and for machine-controller to create worker nodes, you need an [IAM account][aws-iam] with the appropriate permissions.

 Once you have the IAM account you need to set `AWS_ACCESS_KEY_ID` and